 - Trouble with coordination

-Drugs that fight inflammation a can stop the damage to the nerves in your brain and spinal cord.
+Drugs that fight inflammation can stop the damage to the nerves in your brain and spinal cord.
 A doctor also can prescribe other medicine to ease some ADEM symptoms.
 Most people recover fully within 6 months, though in very rare cases, ADEM can be deadly.
+Learn more about the causes and symptoms of ADEM.

 Balo’s Disease (Concentric Sclerosis)